truodo/VLSI2_JT_Project/README.md

 ## Bootmodes

-Currently the only way to boot is via JTAG.
+Currently the default way to boot is via JTAG.

+Now with the new flash read controller it should be possible to implement a boot from non-volatile flash memory.
+This method would allow for booting without requiring another computer at every reboot. (this is not tested)

 ## Memory Map

-If possible, the memory map should remain compatible with [Cheshire's memory map](https://pulp-platform.github.io/cheshire/um/arch/#memory-map).
-Further each new subordinate should occupy multiples of 4KB of the address space (`32'h0000_1000`).

-The address map of the default configuration is as follows:
+The address map of the configuration is as follows:

 | Start Address   | Stop Address    | Description                                |
 |-----------------|-----------------|--------------------------------------------|